romene/Naturaily-netlify/_posts/2019-01-02-how-a-modeling-agency-manager-became-a-software-developer.md

 Łukasz is a 27 year old man with a passion for art and tech.
 Interesting combination you say?
 I thought so too - and so I kept dwelling.
-In his own words “I spent my life torn between the two worlds and kept going back and forth.
+In his own words *“I spent my life torn between the two worlds and kept going back and forth.
 When I was in primary school I got my first computer and fell in love with fixing it up.
 Even as a kid I was fascinated with how it all worked.
-My hobby turned into a plan for the future when I went to an IT technical school.”
+My hobby turned into a plan for the future when I went to an IT technical school.”*

 By now you’re probably wondering - as was I - **what about the models?!** Turns out, our friendly developer is also a talented painter and decided to pursue a painting degree at an Art School.
 There he developed a passion for graphic design and photography.
 His interests pushed him to study film production.
 From there he started earning his money shooting portfolios for models.
 With time he got offered a managing position for a modeling agency but quickly got bored.
 If you’re internally screaming I assure you - I was as surprised as you are right now.
-Turns out, he missed the **tech aspect** and decided to change careers.
-He then became a product manager for an electronic supply company and began handling contracts with powerhouse brands like **Nintendo, Sony** and **Microsoft** just to name a few.
+Turns out, he missed the tech aspect and decided to change careers.
+He then became a product manager for an electronic supply company and began handling contracts with powerhouse brands like Nintendo, Sony and Microsoft, just to name a few.

-“After few years I felt stagnation creeping up on me.
+*“After few years I felt stagnation creeping up on me.
 I wanted to grow professionally, try new things and create again.
 I decided to try to combine my two biggest passions in life and learn to code.
-In my mind it perfectly combined my love of all things tech with constant **development** (pun intended) and creating my own product.”
+In my mind it perfectly combined my love of all things tech with constant development (pun intended) and creating my own product.”*